ma-sadeghi/markdown-resume/source/resume.md

 - **Sadeghi, M.**, Aghighi, M., Barralet, J., Gostick, J. (2017) <span class="title">Pore network modeling of transport in hierarchical porous particles: the effects of microstructure.</span> *Chemical Engineering Journal*, 330, pp.1002-1011.

 - **Sadeghi, M.**, Salami, H., Taghikhani, V., Robert, M.A.
 (2015) <span class="title">A comprehensive study on CO2 solubility in brine: Thermodynamic and neural network modeling.</span> *Fluid Phase Equilibria*, 403, pp.153-159.

-## Manuscripts Under Review/Preparation

-- **Sadeghi, M.A.**, Ly, S., and Gostick, J.T.
-(2023) <span class="title">TauNet: An interpretable deep learning framework for rapid estimation of tortuosity from voxel images.</span> To be submitted to *npj Computational Materials*.

-- **Sadeghi, M.A.**, and Gostick, J.T.
-(2023) <span class="title">Estimation of tortuosity of tomograms using a GPU-accelerated transient Laplace solver.</span> To be submitted to *Computers & Geosciences*.

 ## Conference Presentations